 One industry that seems to be exploding is jerky for pets.
 The majority of people I know interested in making jerky is for their pets, and not themselves.
 The great thing about pets is they are not picky about jerky.
 Pets generally just love eating anything containing meat.
-That allows you to sneak healthy ingredients into the jerky where they will not mind.
+That allows you to sneak healthy ingredients into the jerky where your pet will not mind.

 Cut of Meat

 You can use pretty much any cut of meat for pets.
 To save money, I recommend using ground beef.
 However, if you use ground beef, you should use a jerky gun to form the shape of jerky.
 Bonuses of using ground beef is that it will be much gentler on their teeth and easier to digest.
 Dogs in particular tend to swallow treats very quickly in anticipation of getting another treat.
 I personally would only consider using a cut of meat like inside round roast for a pet weighing over 30 pounds, if done on a regular basis.

 Salt is easily the most common preservative used in jerky.
 However, be careful on how much salt you use on your jerky fed to pets.
 Too much salt can lead to kidney issues among others.
 As a general guide, you can use this: “Healthy dogs weighing 33 pounds should consume no more than 100 mg of sodium a day, according to the Board on Agriculture and Natural Resources, a division of the U.S. National Academy of Sciences and National Research Council”.

 The salt quantity depends largely on how long you want to preserve the jerky.
 My general rule is to use 9 grams of salt per pound to remain fresh for 6 months, assuming you get a fairly dry texture.
 Adjust accordingly depending on how long you expect each new batch of jerky to last.
 For homemade pet jerky I would likely aim at only lasting 2-3 months at most.